 It comes with a Tungsten carbide tipped blade that provides unparalleled durability.
-Variable speeds allow you to quickly adjust RPM for optimal carving and sanding performance.
-Dust collection accessory will help control wood dust when sanding, minimizing clean up
+Variable speeds allow you to adjust RPM for optimal carving and sanding performance quickly.
+Dust collection accessory will help control wood dust when sanding, minimizing clean up.

 - Designed to handle multiple material types.